 In addition, we handle appeals, using our legal knowledge and skill to request that a higher court address a wrongful conviction or incorrect decision by a lower court judge.
 We also help clients with expungement, a process that allows you to clear your criminal record.

 An Aggressive, Proactive Approach to Defending Our Clients

-With more than 20 years of experience, our team understands how the Connecticut criminal justice system works.
+With more than 20 years of experience, our team understands how the criminal justice system works in Hartford, and throughout Connecticut.
 That is why we take a proactive approach to each of our cases, working to prevent our clients from being charged, whenever possible, or to get a case resolved as soon as possible so that our clients can move forward with their lives.

 This strategy often involves conducting our own investigation, finding favorable defense witnesses and gathering evidence that can be used to defend you.
 We reach out to prosecutors and law enforcement, offering an alternative theory of the case or other evidence (such as an alibi) to convince the state’s attorney’s office to not charge you.

 If charges are filed, we immediately begin putting together a defense.
 Instead of waiting for law enforcement to hand over police reports and other evidence, we work with investigators to:

 - Canvass neighborhoods;